willie68/go_mapproxy/README.md

 This application is cross-platform and can be run on any system with a Go runtime.

 ## How this will work
-- take a tms request
+- take a xyz request
+- check system
+- if system cached, try cache -> ok, return tile
+- -> not ok, check system type
+  - wms
     - convert xyz to wms bounding box
     - do the wms request on the desired server, server configurable in a config
     - proxy the answered png to the requesting client
+  - tms
+    - invert y coordinate
+    - do the tms request on the desired server, server configurable in a config
+    - proxy the answered png to the requesting client
+  - xyz
+    - do the tms request on the desired server, server configurable in a config
+    - proxy the answered png to the requesting client
-- if configured, a simple file cache is applied
+  - if configured and system cachable, cache the tile

 ## Restrictions
 - only 256x256px tiles possible